danielmarschall/cmdb2/README.md

 Where is my data stored?
 By default, data is stored in your Windows profile at `C:\Users\YourName\`

-The files are named:
+The data files are named:
 - `cmdb2.mdf`
 - `cmdb2.ldf`

+Backups are either stored in your Windows profile or the path you specified in the configuration setting `BACKUP_PATH`.

+The backup files include:

-- `cmdb2_backup_*.bak` are backups, which can be regularly purged.
+- `cmdb2_backup_*.bak` which is the actual file that can be restored
+- `cmdb2_backup_*.csv` which is a protocol in text form that can be compared with diff-tools.

+Backup files can be regularly purged by simply deleting the files.

 Please create backups regularly by clicking "File" and then "Backup and Exit".